mojaloop/participants-bc/packages/client-lib/README.md

 [![NPM Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/npm/@mojaloop/participants-bc-client-lib.svg?style=flat)](https://www.npmjs.com/package/@mojaloop/participants-bc-client-lib)
 [![CircleCI](https://circleci.com/gh/mojaloop/participants-bc.svg?style=svg)](https://circleci.com/gh/mojaloop/participants-bc)

-This is a readonly client library for the Accounts and Balances bounded context.
+This is a readonly HTTP client library for the Participants bounded context.

 It allows for the following readonly operations:
 - **getAllParticipants**: get all registered participants.
-- **getParticipantsByIds**: et multiple participants with an array of Ids.
+- **getParticipantsByIds**: get multiple participants whose ids match the provided array of Ids.
 - **getParticipantById**: get a single participant by its Id.
-- **getParticipantEndpointsById**: get the endpoint list of participant by its Id.
+- **getParticipantEndpointsById**: get the endpoint list of a participant by its Id.
-- **getParticipantAccountsById**: get the account list of participant by its Id (this is the only call that includes balances - fetched from the Accounts and Balances Services by the Participants Service).
+- **getParticipantAccountsById**: get the account list of a participant by its Id _(This is the only call that includes balances - fetched from the Accounts and Balances Services by the Participants Service)_.

-**NOTE**: This client requires an instance of a IAuthenticatedHttpRequester with adequate credentials from the Authentication BC
+**NOTE**: This client requires an instance of a IAuthenticatedHttpRequester with adequate credentials from the Authentication BC to be passed in the constructor

 ## Install